- Congress allowed people to suspend taking required minimum distributions for 2020 as part of COVID-19 relief, but RMDs are back on for 2021.

 A QCD is a direct transfer of funds from your IRA custodian, payable to a qualified charity.
 Once you've reached age 72, the QCD amount counts toward your RMD for the year, up to an annual maximum of $100,000.
 It's not included in your gross income and does not count against the limits on deductions for charitable contributions.
 These can be significant advantages for certain high-income earners.

-Due to changes enacted by the Tax Cuts and Jobs Act, a number of retirees may now choose to take the standard deduction when filing taxes ($12,400 for singles; $24,800 for couples in 2020).
-For people who are taking the standard deduction on their taxes (as opposed to itemized deductions), QCDs—which do not depend on itemization—may be a useful alternative.
+Due to changes enacted by the Tax Cuts and Jobs Act, a number of retirees may now choose to take the standard deduction when filing taxes ($12,550 for singles; $25,100 for couples in 2021) rather than itemize.
+For those people, QCDs may be a useful alternative because they do not rely on itemization as might be the case for other large charitable contributions.

 Most importantly, plan ahead